magicmark/blog.larah.me/content/blog/teach-to-fish/index.md

   documented in the wiki in general.
-- You _could_ just link them to the line of code in GitHub that defines the behavior of Y. Better to show them how to use git grep and figure out which repo Y lives in, and share the knowledge of how to use SourceGraph to find code in general.
+- You _could_ just link them to the line of code in GitHub that defines the behavior of Y. Better to show them how to use git grep and figure out which repo Y lives in, and share the knowledge of how to use your orginzation's tools to find code in general.

 Teach them to fish.